Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Vancouver.
-Private connections are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Vancouver; private connectivity is available.

-Tax IncentivesNoNo specific data center tax incentives are offered at this time.
+Tax IncentivesNoNo specific data center tax incentives are offered, as of September 2025.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not established locally in Kamloops.
-Most network peering for the region occurs through private interconnects or at the Vancouver Internet Exchange (VANIX).
+Internet Exchange Points (IXPs): Public peering is limited in Kamloops.
+Most network peering occurs privately or is routed through the Vancouver Internet Exchange (VANIX), the primary IXP for the province, to ensure efficient traffic exchange.

 Power Analysis